 |Ann (Mason) Trainor Domingue was born in Fall River, Massachusetts and lived many years in Barrington, Rhode Island before settling in New Hampshire.
 She is a graduate of Rhode Island College with a BA Studio degree in Painting and has pursued a career as an artist working as an art director/designer, illustrator, teacher and painter.
 Ann is a Copley Artist and Copley Fellow of the Copley Society of Art in Boston.
-In 2014 she was awarded an Artist Residency at the historic Fine Arts Work Center in Provincetown, MA.
+In 2014 she was awarded a month-long Artist Residency at the historic Fine Arts Work Center in Provincetown, MA.
 Ann is a signature member of the New England Watercolor Society.
 Her work hangs in many private and public collections across the country including the permanent collections of Coverys Boston, Southern New Hampshire University, Keene State College, Hampshire Plaza Tower, Tenn and Tenn law firm, Catholic Medical Center and Manchester Place in Manchester, NH.
 Ann’s work has been juried into many exhibitions and won awards including the Copley Society of Art, Cape Cod Museum of Art, Currier Museum of Art/New Hampshire Art Association Annual Exhibitions, New Hampshire Institute of Art Biennials, as well as New England Watercolor Society and Cape Cod Art Association national and regional exhibitions.